Uni-Bio Science Secures Approval For Recombinant Collagen Class II Medical Device And Launches 肌顏態®: Pioneering Entry Into The High-Growth Medical Aes...

 The Group is well-positioned to capitalize on the growing opportunities in the market.
 Industry forecasts indicate that the medical aesthetic market is set to sustain a CAGR growth of 10% to 15% between 2024 and 2027, and is expected to exceed RMB 600 billion in 2030.
 The approval of collagen medical devices and the launch of 肌顏態® herald a new journey for the Group in the field of skin care.

-Mr. Kingsley Leung, Chairman of Uni-Bio Science Group, success entered in partnerships with various renowned medical aesthetics clinic chain and distributors
+(Photo: Mr. Kingsley Leung, Chairman of Uni-Bio Science Group, success entered in partnerships with various renowned medical aesthetics clinic chain and distributors)